Jump Rope vs Running - Which Is The Better Workout?

 Jumping rope can also put stress on your knees when you jump improperly, jump on a hard surface, jump too high, or don’t wear shock-absorbing shoes.

-But as per a recent study, jumping rope puts a lot less stress on your knees as compared to running.
+But as per a 2019 study, jumping rope puts a lot less stress on your knees as compared to running.

 Winner: Jump rope

 Let’s get one thing straight.
-Jumping rope and running are both kick-ass calorie-torchers.
+Skipping rope and running are both kick-ass calorie torchers.

 But jumping rope does have a small advantage in that it can burn slightly more calories than running, when performed at a medium or high intensity.

-Let’s look at the estimated calorie burn for a 150-pound person performing each of these exercises for 10 minutes.
+Let’s look at the estimated number of calories burned in jumping rope vs running for a 150-pound person in 10 minutes.

-The number of calories you burn also depends on how good you are at either jump rope or running.
+Keep in mind that the number of calories you burn also depends on how good you are at either skipping rope or running.

 Say you’re a fantastic runner who can run with excellent form but are completely hopeless with a jump rope, then you’re surely going to burn more calories running than skipping.
 But if you’re someone who can really work a jump rope, then there’s no better way to shed those calories.